a3-Unibo/a3_thesis2020/README.md

 **Custom material preview.3dm**
 Use custom-generated materials in Grasshopper preview (works for Rhino rendered modes)
 **interpolate mesh data.gh** - interpolate scalar and vector data while performing a Catmull-Clark subdivision of a mesh - sometimes Millipede can be slow on big geometries.
 This definition allows the use of a lower-resolution mesh for faster analysis and interpolate data to use on a high-res mesh
+**Isosurfacing - Dendro.gh** - isosurfacing curves and meshes with Dendro plug-in
 **M00_Millipede FEM field.gh** - simple use of Millipede Grasshopper plugin to generate a scalar and vector field of structural information over a FEM model of a mesh surface
 **M01_Millipede graphics generator.gh** - generates and bakes geometry for 3 different diagrams of Millipede generated data
 *Millipede_data.ghdata* - this file is a sample of how data is passed between M00 and M01